 Packer took out his notebook and drew a map of the stores in the area.
 "With the wire on him, we'll hear everything that's happening.
 And we won't be that far away.
 There's only about three stores in the area that sell toys and bicycles.
 I'll plot out his route.
 Carlos will be on the street ahead of him, and we'll be behind in the cruiser listening in.
-I'll also alert the other units in the area to our plan to what's happening."
+I'll also alert the other units in the area to our plan."
 Packer continued drawing the map.
-"Oh, and, Joe, bring your father by the station later.
+"Oh, and Joe, bring your father by the station later.
 He needs to sign a release."

 Carlos returned with Stefan and handed Packer the receiver unit.
 "I've already tested it.
 I could hear him just fine."

 "Okay, Mr. Mannix, here's a map.
 We're right here."
 Packer pointed to a spot on the paper.
 "Just follow this route.
 You can't miss the stores."
 Packer nodded to Carlos to send him on his way.

 "Pa, you don't have to do this.
 We can find Toby another bike."